Tyelab/bruker_control/docs/_build/html/_sources/instructions/index.rst.txt

   * You may have already lined up the sucrose delivery needle and airpuff needles to their correct positions, but if you haven't now is when you should do that.

 2. At this point you should also ensure that the microscope's objective is lined up over the lens and lowered to the plane you wish to image.
+3. Double check that the values of your PMTs and the laser are what you expect
-3. When you're certain you're ready to go and that the Farraday cage is completely closed, you can hit the `Esc` key.
+4. When you're certain you're ready to go and that the Farraday cage is completely closed, you can hit the `Esc` key.
 This will start the experiment!
-4. Watch the magic happen!
+5. Watch the magic happen!

 At this point, `bruker_control` takes care of the rest!
 It will automatically generate trial structures that comply with your rules, transmit them to the Arduino, and tell Prairie View to start the recording session of the animal's face and brain activity.
 It will write out the experiment's information into the ``E:`` drive